 Radiologic Technology — Associate in Applied Science Degree (78 credits)

-The program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), 20 N. Wacker Drive, Suite 2850, Chicago IL 60606-2901, phone 312.704.5300.
-Graduates are eligible to write the national registry examination of the American Registry of Radiologic Technologists.
+Graduates are eligible to write the national certification examination of the American Registry of Radiologic Technologists.

-Application deadline is January 15th of each year preceding the Fall start of the following academic year.
-Program courses start Fall semester only.
+Application deadline is December 20th of each year preceding the start of the next academic year Fall Semester.Background Checks

 Articulation agreements provide students with educational plans that help them transfer into four-year colleges and universities.

 The purpose of the radiography program is to educate clinically competent, entry-level graduates capable of practicing independent judgment in performing radiographic procedures that meet the healthcare needs of the community.Radiologic Technology Program Goals

 Gainful Employment Program Information

 |Advising & Counseling Center||651.779.3285||Ask Century||Room 2410 West|

 |Financial Aid Officeemail@example.com||Room 2320 West|